platformsh/platformsh-docs/sites/friday/src/manage-resources/resource-init.md

 +++

 When you [restore a backup](/environments/restore.md) using the Console, it is restored to your current environment.

-In this case, each container already running on your current environment keeps its existing resources.
+Each container already running on your current environment keeps its existing resources.
+Therefore, you don't need to specify a resource initialization strategy.

+{{% note %}}

 You may have deleted containers between the moment you took the backup, and the moment you restore it.
-Such containers are restored to your current environment and granted the same resources they were using when the backup was taken.

-Therefore, when restoring a backup using the Console, you don't need to specify a resource initialization strategy.
+Such containers aren't restored automatically.

+To restore them, you need to restore your backup using the CLI and the `--restore-code` flag.

+{{% /note %}}

 {{< /codetabs >}}